chtenb/neo-ansi/DESIGN.md

 ### Designing color palettes

-An Neo-ansi color palette is simply a set of 16 colors that attempts to follow the guidelines described above.
+A Neo-ansi color palette is simply a set of 16 colors that attempts to follow the guidelines described above.
 To make principle **A.1** feasible for color theme designers, the language construction to color assignment should make sure that the first 8 colors are assigned fairly balanced among each other and assigned more frequently on average than the last 8 colors.
 This way color theme designers can make sure that the first 8 colors form a nicely balanced palette and be assured that the resulting color theme will balanced consistently across languages.